digitaldemocracy/dd-Data3.0/AlignmentMeter/README.txt

       alignment meter

+ALTERNATIVELY:

+- Run AlignmentMeterDriver.py.
+This simply calls all these files

 Testing:
 AlignmentMeterTests.py contains unit tests for AligmentMeter.py.
 If you make any changes please run these tests and make sure they pass to ensure that you did not break anything upstream